jlyden/straight-gin/README.md

     - Description: Returns ScoreForms ordered by winner's lowest penalty.
 If number_of_results provided, that number of results is returned; otherwise, all scores returned in order.

+## Cronjob & Tasks Endpoints
+ - **game_reminder_email**
+   - Path: '/crons/reminders'
+   - Parameters: none
+   - Returns: none
+   - Description: Sends reminder email to each User with email address and games in progress.
+Email body includes a count of in-progress games and their urlsafe keys.

+ - **move_alert_email**
+   - Path: '/tasks/send_moves'
+   - Parameters: none
+   - Returns: none
+   - Description: Sends reminder email to player (if email address on file) each time opponent completes a move in a game Email body provides urlsafe key, player's hand, visible draw_card and instructions.

 ## Models and Forms Included:
 ### User
  - **User**